May We Always Remember - Kicks96news.com - Central Mississippi News 24/7

-19 years ago today 2977 beautiful people lost there lives in a terrorist attack.
+19 years ago today 2977 beautiful people lost their lives in a terrorist attack.

 Life is short.
 There are no guarantees.